Ghena Dimitrova

-Ghena Dimitrova (Гeна Димитpова, 6 May 1941 – 11 June 2005) was a Bulgarian operatic soprano.
+Ghena Dimitrova (Bulgarian: Гена Димитрова, 6 May 1941 – 11 June 2005) was a Bulgarian operatic soprano.
 Her voice was known for its power and upper extension, which she used to great effect in operatic roles such as Puccini's Turandot in a career spanning four decades.

 Early career

 Ghena Dimitrova was born in the Bulgarian village of Beglezh, some 25 km from Pleven, in 1941.
 She started singing in the school choir and her powerful voice led to her being offered a place at the Sofia Conservatory studying under Christo Brambarov between 1959 and 1964.
 While she was initially classified as a mezzo-soprano, she was recognised as a soprano in her second year.

 After finishing her studies at the Bulgarian State Conservatory, she started teaching singing.
 Her breakthrough came in 1967 as Abigaille in a Bulgarian National Opera production of Giuseppe Verdi's Nabucco after a couple of other sopranos dropped out.
 In the early recordings Dimitrova's voice had not yet reached its signature size, and in many of the early Nabucco productions, the final optional high C is omitted in the cabaletta, Salgo già, which she would include later in her career.